 In Pawlak v Police SASC 40 the appellant appealed his speeding camera fine on numerous grounds, such as the accuracy of the readings taken by the device, challenges to the jurisdiction of the Magistrates Court as it did not conform to Chapter III of the Commonwealth Constitution, and demanded proof that the Road Traffic … Continue reading Pawlak v Police SASC 40

 In Kuipers-Lloyd v Police SASC 137 the defendant was convicted of a speeding offence via a speed camera and appealed against the conviction.
-The defendant’s notice of appeal advanced several contentions, including compliance with the National Measurements Act 1960 (Cth). … Continue reading Kuipers-Lloyd v Police SASC 137
+The defendant’s notice of appeal advanced several contentions, including compliance with the National Measurements Act 1960 (Cth).
+"The defendant first contended that the Magistrate erred in failing to recognise the proceeding as … Continue reading Kuipers-Lloyd v Police SASC 137

 In Millington v Police SASC 52 the appellant had been convicted of a speeding offence via a speed camera and appealed the conviction.
 He alleged that the photographic evidence did not meet the requirements of the Evidence Act 1929, or the relevant certificates that of the National Measurement Act, and the accuracy that of … Continue reading Millington v Police SASC 52

 Best v Police SASC 190 The appellant contended that the trial should not have proceeded ex-parte, that the Magistrates Court is not a court of competent jurisdiction; the device used to measure his speed did not meet the National Measurement Act 1960 (Cth) and the certificates of accuracy were invalid and the method of testing it by the … Continue reading Best v Police SASC 190